caseycas/gitcproc/README.md

 a 4-tuple (project, sha, file, function/method) specifying the commit and location in the code of changed elements.
 It also analyzes commit messages to estimate if the commits were bug fixing or not.

-Currently, we have designed it to work with C/C++/Java/Python, but we have designed the framework to be extensible to other languages with the concept of scope.
+Currently, we have designed it to work with C/C++/Java/Python, but we have designed the framework to be extensible to other languages that make use of the concept of scope and source blocks.

 #Video Demo